awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/environments-create-wizard.md

 #### Load balancer<a name="environments-create-wizard-loadbalancer"></a>

 Use the **Modify load balancer** configuration page to select a load balancer type and to configure settings for it\.
-In a load balanced environment, your environment's load balancer is the entry point for all traffic headed for your application\.
+In a load\-balanced environment, your environment's load balancer is the entry point for all traffic headed for your application\.
 Elastic Beanstalk supports several types of load balancer\.
 By default, the Elastic Beanstalk console creates an Application Load Balancer and configures it to serve HTTP traffic on port 80\.

 **Note**
 You can only select your environment's load balancer type during environment creation\.